Walala Tjapaltjarri: Painting

 Tjapaltjarri began painting in December 1987, a few years after settling at Kiwirrkurra.
 He was introduced to painting by his cousin Warlimpirrnga.
 He taught Tjapaltjarri about using paints and canvas.
 Tjapaltjarri joined the Papunya Tula artists, and he, Thomas, and Warlimpirrnga eventually gained fame internationally as the Tjapaltjarri Brothers.
 Although he normally paints using Tjapaltjarri as a surname, Tjapaltjarri's skin name is Tjapangati.
-He now works on paper with a mixture of paint and traditional pigments.
+He worked on paper with a mixture of paint and traditional pigments.

-His paintings depict scenes from the Tingari cycle (sacred and secret songs about the ancestors of the Pintupi).
-He uses only four colours at most, sticking to earthy, ochre colours to reflect the desert landscape.
-The places he depicts in his paintings are part of his traditional country, including Marruwa, Mintarnpi, Wanapatangu, Mina Mina, Naami, Yarrawangu and Wilkinkarra (Lake Mackay).
+His paintings depicted scenes from the Tingari cycle (sacred and secret songs about the ancestors of the Pintupi).
+He used only four colours at most, sticking to earthy, ochre colours to reflect the desert landscape.
+The places he depicted in his paintings were part of his traditional country, including Marruwa, Mintarnpi, Wanapatangu, Mina Mina, Naami, Yarrawangu and Wilkinkarra (Lake Mackay).
 These were places where the ancestors stopped for ceremonies when travelling across the country.

-Tjapaltjarri uses acrylic paintings on canvas.
+Tjapaltjarri used acrylic paintings on canvas.
 His early work was in the flowing "dot" style of painting typical of the Papunya Tula artists.
 His style became different during the late 1990s, and began to paint rigid rectangles, replacing dotted lines with thick, solid lines.

 His first exhibition was in 1997, for the National Aboriginal and Torres Strait Islander Art Award in Darwin.
-Most of his work is shown in exhibitions alongside the works of other Aboriginal artists.
-He has paintings in permanent collections in Australia, Europe and the United States.
-Tjapaltjarri paints the most out of the three Tjapaltjarri brothers.
-When painting regularly, he earns up to AU$2000 a day.
-His paintings often sell for many thousands of dollars.
+Most of his work was shown in exhibitions alongside the works of other Aboriginal artists.
+He had paintings in permanent collections in Australia, Europe and the United States.
+Tjapaltjarri painted the most out of the three Tjapaltjarri brothers.
+When painting regularly, he earned up to AU$2000 a day.
+His paintings often sold for many thousands of dollars.

+Later life and death

+Tjapaltjarri was married to Virginia and had a step-daughter.
+He lived between Kiwirrkura, Alice Springs, and Yuendumu, where his wife was from.
+He painted at Hoppy's Camp, outside Alice Springs.

+Tjapaltjarri died in 2026 in Alice Springs after suffering a stroke.